 Editor Shellie Bailey-Shah sat down with Pauline Frommer, editorial director for Frommer guidebooks and publisher of Frommers.com.
 She’s co-president of Frommer Media with her father, Arthur, and the two host a nationally syndicated, weekly travel radio show, which you can hear via podcast.
 She’s also the mother of two teenaged girls.

 Growing up with your father as a travel guru, what was your most memorable travel experience as a child?

 I met a boy in Greece when I was probably five or six.
 He didn’t speak English; I didn’t speak Greek, but we played for days.
 He showed me all these hidden places on the beach, and we went under the boardwalk.
 I was sure that he was going to be my best friend forever!
 I remember just adoring my time on that Greek beach, because I made a friend.

 That tells you something about the value of travel.

 Absolutely, I’ve brought up my children traveling.
 I think it makes them more open, more curious people.
 They understand that our way of life is not the only one.

 What’s been your favorite family vacation with your own children?

 My favorite family vacation with them was Belize, because for an entire week, they didn’t argue once!
 We had a different adventure every single day, like rappelling down cliffs and swimming into caves where the Mayans did ancient rituals and artifacts are calcified to the floor.
 It was just extraordinary!
-We took this jungle walk that we just sort of stumbled upon.
-The guide took us into the jungle and showed us how to survive.
+A guide took us into the jungle and showed us how to survive.
 And my older daughter, who’s a picky eater, ate an ant and declared it “minty.”